KotlinNLP/Utils/README.md

   Thread.sleep(10)
 }
 ```
-Try some examples running the files in the `examples` folder.
+Try some examples running the files in the `examples/progressindicator` folder.

 ## License